Scottish women footballers settle equality dispute

 "If shared out equally, there would be a dramatic increase in funding for women's and girls' football at all levels that would be transformative," she said.

+The SFA's chief executive Ian Maxwell said the growth of the women's game was one of its "highest strategic priorities".

 He added: "We have reiterated our commitment to equality - specifically with regard to commercial appearances, prize money distribution and resources.

 "We must now look forward with a shared goal: to return to major tournaments; working together to bring success on the field that will in turn encourage broadcasters and rights holders to do more to bridge the value gap that remains the biggest obstacle on the journey to equality within the women's game globally."

 The SFA, the players union and the players themselves will hope this joint statement will bring an end to a period of toxicity that has lead to major questions being asked about the treatment of Scotland's women footballers.
 In reality, it leaves more questions than answers.